git/git.github.io/rev_news/drafts/edition-109.md

 * If there's one tip you would like to share with other Git developers, what would it be?

-  Junio has been our maintainer for over a decade.
+  Junio has been our maintainer for nearly two decades.
 It's a tough job and somehow he's kept going at it all this time.
 Still, let's do our best to help make his job easier, because honestly we are truly lucky to have someone of his caliber lead our project.